amiuhle/facebook-plus/README.markdown

 ## Known Bugs ##

 ### Important ###
+* It _might_ make your Google+ tab crash.
+Looking into that already...
 * _Post to Facebook_ will only appear on Links that are available when the page loads

 ### Less important ###